 If I hadn’t cracked the code of not comparing myself to someone I felt was better than me, I’d still be lurking in the dark in my battle with low self-esteem.
-When you stop seeing yourself doing better as someone else, you’ll experience a boost in confidence and self-love.
+When you stop seeing yourself as. not doing better than someone else, you’ll experience a boost in confidence and self-love.

-Perfectionism is a personality trait characterised by a person’s striving for flawlessness and setting high-performance standards, accompanied by critical self-evaluations and concerns regarding others’ evaluations – Wikipedia https://en.m.wikipedia.org/wiki/Perfectionism_(psychology)
+Perfectionism is a personality trait characterised by an extreme desire to strive for flawlessness and setting high-performance standards, accompanied by critical self-evaluations and concerns regarding others’ evaluations.